 DAR – is a service organization dedicated to pursuing the objectives of the National Society Daughters of the American Revolution.
 Meetings are held on the second Monday or Saturday of each month, as scheduled.
 Monday meetings are held at 6:30 p.m., and Saturday meetings are held at 12 noon.
 No meetings are held in January.
 Guests and prospective members are warmly welcomed at our meetings.
 If you are interested in attending, please contact Barbara Sauvé at 875-4058 or email@example.com.

 The DAR Elias Van Bunschooten Museum is located at 1097 Route 23, Wantage (4 miles north of of Sussex).
-The museum is open from May 15 to October 15, on Thursdays and Saturdays from 1-4 p.m., or by appointment.
+The museum is open from May to October, on the second and fourth Sundays of the month from 1-4 p.m., or by appointment.
 Come and spend a day in the country with us.
 View the DAR website

 Friends of High Point State Park is a not-for-profit organization that fosters and supports the historical, scientific, educational, interpretive, recreational, and natural resource management activities in the Park.
 Support takes the form of funds, materials, and voluntary services for which no government funds or resources are readily available.
 The Friends of High Point State Park's dedicated volunteers keep the organization running and contribute tremendous time and effort to bring our programming to the High Point State Park community.
 For more information go to friendshighpointstatepark.blogspot.com